 I am a professional astronomer studying protoplanetary disks.
 I use multi-wavelength observations of large samples of these disks and combine them with statistics to better understand their properties and evolution.

-I obtained a Physics degree from Universidad Complutense de Madrid in 2011, and a PhD in Astrophysics from Universidad Autónoma de Madrid and the European Space Astronomy Center (ESA) in 2015 under the supervision of Bruno Merín and Hervé Bouy.
-During my PhD, I studied the dispersal timescales of protoplanetary disks with large samples of these sources.
-I also used data from the Herschel Space Observatory and statistical analysis to study the cold, outer regions of transitional disks - disks with cavities that may have been carved by forming planets.
-Since October 2015, I am a postdoctoral associate in Catherine Espaillat’s research group at Boston University to continue my research on protoplanetary disks and planet formation.
-I am also interested in statistics and machine learning, and have recently started using interferometry to study protoplanetary disks in higher detail.
+I obtained my degree in Physics from Universidad Complutense de Madrid in 2011, and my Ph.D. in Astrophysics from Universidad Autónoma de Madrid and the European Space Astronomy Center (ESAC/ESA) in 2015 under the supervision of Bruno Merín and Hervé Bouy.
+During my Ph.D., I studied the dispersal timescales of protoplanetary disks using large samples and multi-wavelength observations of these sources.
+I also used data from the Herschel Space Observatory and statistical analysis to study the cold, outer regions of transitional disks - disks with cavities that may be carved by forming planets.
+From 2015 to 2018, I was a postdoctoral associate in Catherine Espaillat’s research group at Boston University, where I continued my research on protoplanetary disks and planet formation.
+In 2018, I moved to Chile to join the European Southern Observatory as an ESO Postdoctoral Fellow with duties at the ALMA observatory, where I have begun to use interferometric data to study protoplanetary disks in higher detail.
+I am also interested in older disks (called debris disks) and exoplanets, as well as in statistics and machine learning methods.